Birthstones by Month – What are Birthstones?

 Sapphire

 The red variant of the mineral corundum takes on its own identity as ruby.
-The name ‘sapphire’ comes from the Greek ‘sappheiros’, which means ‘blue stone’.
-Sapphires have been cherished for thousands of years for their color and hardness.
-They are symbols of wisdom, royalty, and divine favor.
+The name sapphire originated from the Greek ‘sappheiros’ meaning a ‘blue stone’.
+Sapphires are being held in high esteem for thousands of years due to its color and hardness.
+They portray wisdom, royalty, and divine favor.

-In jewelry, sapphires are often cut into cushions or rounded shapes, and their hardness makes them suitable for all types of jewelry, from rings to pendants.
+Since sapphires are generally more plentiful and smaller gemstones, they can be cut into cushions or rounded shapes that work well for all types of jewelry from rings to pendants.

 October: Opal, Tourmaline